Baystation12/Baystation12-Lore/Home.md

 * [Colonies, From Mining Hubs to New New New York!](https://baystation12.net/lore/Section-4) - A listed page that lets you read up on the major systems and colonies *(All player-submitted.
 Please refer to the forums if you wish to add some)*

-* [Planets?
-Bluespace?
+* [Bluespace?
 Supermatter?!
 Welcome to SCIENCE!!!](http://baystation12.net/lore/Section-7) - Science, something very important in the 26th Century, and the crazy things that it entails.

 * [So You Want to Learn About the Corporate World?](https://baystation12.net/lore/Section-3) - A detailed guide into the workings of NanoTrasen, the other major Trans-Stellar Corporations, and various other smaller ones across the stars.